glrs/10x-CellRanger-SJP/README.md

 ### #SBATCH arguments

   #SBATCH arguments are used for specifying your
-  preferences for the UPPMAX job you plan to submit.
+  preferences for the SLURM job you plan to submit.

 |  Arguments     |   Description                                      |
 |----------------|:--------------------------------------------------:|